-Note: All figures have been rounded to reflect appropriate levels of confidence.
-Apparent differences may occur due to rounding.
-The Ore Reserve was reported using the December 2022 Mineral Resource.
-The Ore Reserve was evaluated using a cut-off grade of 1.5% Ni, except for an incremental cut-off grade of 1.0% Ni for low grade development necessary for access to mining zones.
-The inputs used for the NPV in the Ore Reserve study were a A\$35,294/t nickel price (US\$24,000/t at US\$0.68:A\$1.00) and 8% discount rate.
+The Ore Reserve is reported using the Baker December 2022 Mineral Resource.
+The Ore Reserve was evaluated using a cutoff grade of 1.5% Ni, except for an incremental cut-off grade of 1.0% Ni for low grade development necessary for access to mining zones.
+The inputs used for the NPV in the Ore Reserve study were a A\$35,294/t nickel price (US\$24,000/t at US\$0.68 : A\$1.00) and 8% discount rate.
+The Ore Reserve is predicated on processing future nickel ore through the Kambalda Concentrator, or other such third-party facility proximal to the KGNP.
+The BHP Nickel West Kambalda Concentrator will be on care and maintenance, with the temporary suspension to be reviewed by BHP by February 2027.